 Fibroids: A Common Problem

-That’s where health care activism has to step in and make a difference.
-Interventional radiologists like Dr. Fox and Dr. Hardee are fighting to help all women improve their access to health care by spreading the word about UFE.
-We believe that women should be told about all available treatment options so they can make informed healthcare decisions.
-And we want your help in this mission.
-Share your fibroid stories (and info on alternatives to hysterectomy) with the #FibroidFix and help us get women’s health care issue trending!
+But we also know that there’s more work to do.
+That’s why our doctors are joining the cause.
+We’re fighting to help all women access high-quality health care by spreading the word about UFE.
+Women should be armed with information about all available treatment options.
+It’s the only way they can make informed healthcare decisions.
+About fibroid treatment or any other health challenge.
+Now, we want your help in our mission.
+Sp please share your fibroid stories (and info on alternatives to hysterectomy) on our website or social media.
+Use the hashtag #FibroidFix and help us get women’s health care issue trending!